Corporate Event Photography

 From the impressive Venetian to the fun of the Tonga Room, this location and its wide array of distinct features provides a wealth of photographic opportunities — from preserving memories for your attendees to use in future promotional material.

-The Fairmont San Francisco was listed with the National Register of Historic Places in 2002.
-Here are a few other historical items of interest.
+- The Fairmont San Francisco was listed with the National Register of Historic Places in 2002.

 - The Fairmont was almost complete when the 1906 earthquake hit.
 While the structure remained, the interior was a total loss.
 Julia Morgan, the first woman architect licensed in CA, was chosen to make the repairs because of her innovative use of reinforced concrete, a material that proved to have superior seismic performance in the 1906 and 1989 earthquakes.